Fish fillet processor: Processing procedures

 Processing can start either on the fishing vessel or at the plants.
-For example, some time the fishes are beheaded and gutted on par the fishing vessel its self.
+For example, sometimes the fish are beheaded and gutted on the fishing vessel itself.

 The process involved in filleting of whitefish is moderately different as compared to the filleting of oily fish.

 Whitefish

 In certain fish processing industries, filleting is done manually.

 The fish is be-headed, gutted, de-iced and de-scaled.
 It is then graded and filleted by hand.
 After the processing phase, the fish fillet is trimmed for blood, bones, fins, black membrane, fleas, loose fish scales and sorted.
 It is then packed and frozen in cold storage.

 Processing of oily fish

 Oily fish have oils throughout their tissues and in the stomach cavity around the gut.
 Up to 30% of oil is found in the fillet, varying across species.
 Examples of oily fish include salmon, tuna, mackerel, herring and anchovy.

 Due to the oil content, gutting and heading is avoided to reduce the risk associated with oily surfaces.
 The oily skin is kept as it retains the quality of the flesh.
 The filleting process is almost the same for the whitefish breeds, but oily fish is mostly canned.